Rady Children’s Health Co-President and CEO Kim Cripe loves to garden.

 “I like getting my hands dirty, plus the physical part and the wonder of it.
 You can put a seed in the soil and watch it grow and flourish,” Kim says.
 “I just love everything about it.”

-Building and growing CHOC has been Kim’s focus since she landed here in the summer of 1991 as executive vice president and chief operating officer.
+Building and growing CHOC has been Kim’s focus since she landed at the Orange County-based pediatric healthcare system in the summer of 1991 as executive vice president and chief operating officer.
 She was appointed president and CEO in 1997.

 “I saw an incredible opportunity to help redefine CHOC’s role in our region and to elevate the breadth and scope of its services,” Kim explains of joining the non-profit community hospital after a career in the for-profit healthcare industry.